OMIDrx/bmi-calculator/README.md

 A simple Python program to calculate Body Mass Index (BMI).

 ## 📌 What is BMI?
-BMI (Body Mass Index) is a number calculated using weight and height to determine if a person is underweight, normal, overweight, or obese.
+BMI (Body Mass Index) is a value calculated using weight and height to determine if a person is underweight, normal, overweight, or obese.

 ---